 Seniors or juniors, with parental permission, may dually-enroll for classes in approved programs not offered at SBCS.
 Students may only dually-enroll in classes not offered at SBCS.
 Core curriculum subjects must be taken at SBCS.
-Exceptions must be approved by the guidance office and high school principal.
 Classes successfully passed will be accepted toward graduation requirements and will count in a student's cumulative GPA.
-Students will be assisted by an SBCS Academic Advisor in conjunction with a FTCC Academic Advisor to determine which classes will benefit their future plans the most.
 GPA points will be assigned based on honors level.
 Since Salem's high school schedule cannot be adapted to coincide with other programs, students may not be able to enroll in some classes FTCC offers.